Fermin Perdomo

 }

-Create a model and migration to store FCM tokens:
+Create a model and migration:

 php artisan make:model FCMToken -m